bobjacobsen/csc-exercises/CSC/GitBasics1/index.md

     git branch
 ```

-Without arguments, <code>git branch</code> will list out the local branches that you have.
+Without arguments, `git branch` will list out the local branches that you have.
 The branch that you are currently working on will have a star next to it and if you have coloring turned on,
 will show the current branch in green.
 After initializing the repository, you should see: